FallingSnow/h265ize/README.md

 # h265ize
-A bash script utilizing handbrake to encode videos with the hevc codec.
+h265ize is a fire and forget weapon.
+A bash script utilizing handbrake to encode large quantities of videos with the hevc codec.
 For more information visit [ayrton.sparling.us](https://ayrton.sparling.us/index.php/ultimate-x265hevc-encoding-script-h265izer/ "Ayrton Sparling").

 ## Features